 Americans with Disabilities Act - ADA

-View the full City of Jacksonville ADA Draft Plan (PDF)
+View the full City of Jacksonville ADA Adopted Plan (PDF)

 Title II of the Americans with Disabilities Act (ADA) regulates programs, activities and services provided by state and local governments.
 As such, City of Jacksonville must comply with this section, which states: “no qualified individual with a disability shall, by reason of such disability, be excluded from participation in or be denied the benefits of the services, programs, or activities of a public entity, or be subjected to discrimination by any such entity” (42 USC Sec.
 12132; 28 CFR Sec.
 35.130).